-In May 2018, a team of three observers visually estimated percent water cover, rounded to the nearest 10%, at each of the 115 point count locations.
-In addition, we utilized remotely sensed data and GIS to characterize forest structure and condition, topography, and measures of anthropogenic disturbance hypothesized to influence avian occupancy dynamics (Table 1).
+At each of 115 point count locations, we utilized remotely sensed data and GIS to characterize forest structure and condition, topography, and measures of anthropogenic disturbance that we expected to influence avian occupancy dynamics (Table 1).
 Landsat 8 Surface Reflectance NDVI images were composited and cloud masked in Google Earth Engine for the study period (October 2017- February 2018) to produce mean NDVI values across the study area (Vermote et al. 2016, Gorelick et al. 2017).
 We calculated forest canopy disturbance metrics utilizing LandTrendr implemented in Google Earth Engine (Kennedy et al. 2018).
 LandTrendr is an algorithm that uses time series analysis of Landsat imagery to fit pixel-wise change trajectories of vegetation indices to identify and map forest canopy disturbance events (Lorenz et al. 2015, Cohen et al. 2018, Kennedy et al. 2018).
 We considered disturbances that occurred within the last ten years to be recent for primary tropical forest in Asia and so we calculated LandTrendr disturbance metrics for 2007-2017 (Canterbury et al. 2000, Cole et al. 2014).
 We calculated the average value of NDVI, forest height, proportion of disturbed canopy, and proportion of intact forest across buffers with radii of 500 m from each point count location (Glisson et al. 2017).
 We extracted road data from OpenStreetMap and calculated Euclidean distance to roads and other anthropogenic features in the study area including agricultural clearings, illegal logging areas, and structures located during surveys (OpenStreetMap contributors, 2018).
+Finally, to account for water-associated species potentially having higher occupancy near streams, a team of three observers visually estimated percent water cover, rounded to the nearest 10%, in May 2018.

 All spatial covariate data were processed and extracted for point count locations using ArcMap v10.6 (ArcGIS 2004).
 We assessed collinearity of habitat covariates by calculating a Variance Inflation Factor for each covariate and using a threshold of 5 to determine if variables were collinear (Sarkar 2008).
 We included: estimated percent water coverage within 100 m, mean canopy height within 500 m, and percent intact forest within 500 m.
 All continuous covariates were scaled to 0-1 as recommended by (MacKenzie and Hines 2018).